 Mike Miles: After the Kiatsongrit encounter he definitely changed his kicking style.
 He quit flip kicking and started using his hips Download the subtitles of The Dragon Dragon.

 Duke Roufus: He learned how to smash using the shin.
 He has a lot of head kick knockouts from this training.”
 Full Interview HERE

-This interview showcased how much the fight had an affect on both Rick and Duke’s training.
+This interview showcased how much the fight had an effect on both Rick and Duke’s training.
 Instead of remaining ignorant about other styles, both Duke and Rick adapted and evolved their own style to implement techniques they felt were effective in fighting.
-Given how big both of these brothers were in world of kickboxing, it is something that would change the sport forever.
+Given how big both of these brothers were in the world of kickboxing, it is something that would change the sport forever.

 Duke would go on to have a successful fighting career in fighting eventually becoming a highly regarded striking coach.
 He has trained some top UFC fighters such as Anthony Pettis, Alan Belcher, Pat Barry and Ben Rothwell.
 Currently, he is one of the top striking coaches in North America and quite ironically is considered one of the top Muay Thai trainers outside of Thailand.

 And For an Analyst Breakdown of The Fight Round By Round